leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	electricPower_mW_in_mW:
         layout=dial_port_row_noslider;icon=powermeter;label=Electric Power (mW);formatString=%.0f mW

-Without going too much into the details here you can see that the unit formats contain a layout hint, an icon and default label specification, a simple conversion (denominator=1000) plus format strings that specify different numbers of decimals.
+Without going too much into the details here you can see that the unit formats contain a layout hint, an icon and default label specification, a simple conversion (`denominator=1000`) plus format strings that specify different numbers of decimals.

 ## Time in openhatd

 openhatd is not a real time system.
-For operations that must be regularly timed (such as periodic refreshes of port information, timer actions, pulses etc.) the most finely grained unit is the millisecond.
+For operations that must be regularly timed (such as periodic refreshes of port state, timer actions, pulses etc.) the most finely grained unit is the millisecond.
 Some settings do have to be specified in milliseconds, others in seconds (depending on what makes more sense).
 However, there is no guarantee that a specified duration in openhatd is exact, but it is guaranteed not to be shorter.

 Measuring time is platform dependent.
 On Windows the time resolution may be reduced to 10-16 milliseconds.
 On Linux the granularity is usually better.